merps/f5cseap/README.md

 ## Overview

-The purpose of this project is to allow the ability to download F5 Cloud Services Essentail App Protect (EAP) logs in real-time and steam the data to mulitple-log services.
+The purpose of this project is to allow the ability to download F5 Cloud Services Essential App Protect (EAP) logs in real-time and steam the data to mulitple-log services.
 The LogSteam service is software hosted on a VM and/or docker image and does not store persistent logs.

 ### The flow is as:
 Replace with image